If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

 For Spain Beach Holiday – Nerja

-If you want some sun and sand, Nerja is a lesser-known and frequented destination on Costa del Sol, that offers a bit more authentic way to enjoy a sunny holiday.
-It is loved by local travelers, but also British expats.
+If you want some sun and sand, Nerja is a lesser-known and frequented destination on Costa del Sol that offers a slightly more authentic way to enjoy a sunny holiday.
+It is loved by local travelers and British expats.

-Known for the ‘Balcony of Europe’ viewing platform, pretty natural-looking beaches, and beautiful surroundings which are also ideal for hiking.
-There is also a famous cave just outside of Nerja, and within 15 minutes you can drive to the pretty village of Frigiliana (more on that below).
+Nerja is known for the ‘Balcony of Europe’ viewing platform, pretty natural-looking beaches, and beautiful surroundings ideal for hiking.
+There is also a famous cave just outside of Nerja, and within 15 minutes, you can drive to the pretty village of Frigiliana (more on that below).

 For Spanish Wine Enthusiasts – Jerez de la Frontera